-Given that Massachusetts has a host of creditor's remedies that can be used both at the beginning, during and after a judgment is obtained it might be in your businesses' best interest to consider the trustee or bank attachment to assist you in securing the monies you are owed.
+Given that Massachusetts has a host of creditor's remedies it might be in your businesses' best interest to strongly consider a trustee or bank attachment to assist you in securing the monies you are owed.
+Massachusetts rules of civil procedure have a number of provisions that allow the use of trustee or bank attachment procedures in certain circumstances.

 A. Trustee Process Attachments without notice.
 As a creditor, the best strategy to employ to get your money is to put as much leverage on the defendant as possible, particularly at the beginning of a case.
 As a creditor's attorney over many years, I am all too familiar with the ongoing concern that assets will dissipate over time in many instances.
 For this reason, a no-notice or ex parte trustee attachment is an excellent remedy to use as it permits your business to essentially "freeze" your adversary's bank account.
 Under Massachusetts Rules of civil procedure there are two ways to do this-with notice and without notice.
 As a creditor, you always want to put yourself in a position of moving forward on an ex parte or no notice basis as it is this gives you a distinct advantage of freezing a bank account or accounts at any point during legal action.
 As funds can be moved in a matter of minutes in this day of electronic banking, positioning your case to qualify as a no-notice motion is essential.
 Keep in mind, however, that in order to move without notice against a debtor's bank account you need to be able to show that you have facts that establish that there is a "clear danger" that the debtor will transfer, assign and/or conceal the funds your company is seeking to attach.